Aaron Sparrow: Professional career

-Calgary Stampeders

 Sparrow signed with the Calgary Stampeders of the Canadian Football League (CFL) in May 1996.
 He was released by the team on June 11, 1996.

-Nashville Kats

 Sparrow appeared in two games for the Nashville Kats of the Arena Football League (AFL) in 1997.
 He had a tryout with the Toronto Argonauts of the CFL after the 1997 season.

-Grand Rapids Rampage

 Sparrow played in one game for the Grand Rapids Rampage of the AFL during the 1998 season, completing 13 of 16 passes for 171 yards and two touchdowns.
 He also threw an interception during the game and hurt his shoulder when he attempted to tackle the returner.
 He finished the game but could not throw a football when he woke up the next morning.
 Sparrow missed the rest of the 1998 and 1999 seasons rehabbing from surgery.

-Augusta Stallions

 Sparrow played for the Augusta Stallions of the af2 in 2000, earning af2 Offensive Player of the Year honors after completing 335 of 513 of his passes for 4,000 yards and 78 touchdowns with a 122.94 passer rating.
 He also rushed for 54 yards and eleven touchdowns.
 He garnered First Team All-af2 recognition as well.

-Buffalo Destroyers

 Sparrow was signed by the Buffalo Destroyers of the AFL in October 2000.
 He was placed on injured reserve on April 9, 2001.
 He was released by the Destroyers on July 20, 2001.

-Carolina Cobras

 Sparrow signed with the Carolina Cobras of the AFL on November 27, 2001, recording fourteen touchdown passes on 595 yards during the 2002 Arena Football League season.
 He was released by the Cobras on November 2, 2002.

-Norfolk Nighthawks

 Sparrow played for the Norfolk Nighthawks of the af2 in 2003 and completed 239 of 395 passes for 3,006 yards and 51 touchdowns.
 During his time with the franchise, Sparrow was the oldest player on the roster.

-Wichita Stealth

 Sparrow played for the Wichita Stealth of the af2 in 2004.